corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get accounts

-Send a `GET` request to the `/accounts` endpoint to invoke the [`GetAccountsPaginatedFlow`](back-end-guide.md#getaccountspaginatedflow).
+Send a `GET` request to the `/accounts` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getaccountspaginatedflow">`GetAccountsPaginatedFlow`</a>.
 This flows displays a list of accounts and their associated customer information that match the given search criteria.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/accounts`.